GAM-team/GAM/wiki/gam.cfg.md

         Maximum kilobytes per log file
         Default: 1000
         Range: 100 - 10000
+commanddata_clientaccess
+        Enable/disable use of client access rather than service account access for the admin specified in `gam oauth create` when reading command data from Docs and Sheets to which it has access.
+        Default: False
 config_dir
         GAM config directory containing client_secrets.json, oauth2.txt, oauth2service.json
         and extra_args.txt